Antler Point Restrictions in NY

 Antler Point Restrictions in Selected Wildlife Management Units

-An antler point restriction is in place in WMUs 3A, 3C, 3H, 3J, 3K, 4G, 4O, 4P, 4R, 4S and 4W in Southeastern New York.
-The antler restriction is designed to limit harvest of yearling (1.5 years old) bucks.
+A mandatory antler point restriction is in place in WMUs 3A, 3C, 3H, 3J, 3K, 4G, 4O, 4P, 4R, 4S and 4W in Southeastern New York to reduce harvest of yearling (1.5 years old) bucks.

 Reports from the AR Program